BDC Hamburger Icon

 Open row

-Every business needs to advertise and spread the word to new customers to keep growing.
-Some small businesses and startups may need to keep their marketing and advertising needs in-house to start, but external marketing and advertising agencies can bring many benefits to the table, especially for companies looking to expand their reach.
-Many companies, including small businesses, rely on the expertise of advertising agencies to help them create and execute effective marketing strategies
+Every business needs to advertise to new customers to keep growing.
+Some small businesses and startups may need to keep their marketing and advertising needs in-house to start, but external marketing and advertising agencies can bring many benefits, especially for companies that are looking to expand their reach.
+Many companies, including small businesses, rely on the expertise of advertising agencies to help them create and execute effective marketing plans

 How to start an advertising agency

-Once you’ve decided to start your own ad agency, follow these steps.
+Once you’ve decided to start your own ad agency, follow these steps to launch it.

 • Executive summary: What does your advertising agency do?